Ma Sicong: Exile in the United States

 In the United States, he wrote music for the ballet Sunset Clouds (晚霞), and composed the opera Rebia (熱碧亞).
 Like many other nationalist composers, he integrated national folk elements with western music structure.
 He also continued his compositions of Chinese patriotic music in the US, and he seldom discussed his experience during the Cultural Revolution in public.
 When President Richard Nixon and Secretary of State Henry Kissinger visited China in 1972, Zhou Enlai expressed his regret for the persecution and escape of Ma.

 Ma visited Taiwan several times to find new musical inspiration, collecting elements of Chinese folk music and incorporating them in his compositions.
 In June 1985, when Ma and his wife were in their seventies, they toured Europe to critical acclaim.

 Personal life

 In 1932, Ma married Wang Muli.
 In 1939, Ma's daughter Ma Bixue was born in Hong Kong.
-In 1943, Ma's second daughter Ma Ruixue was born.
+In 1943, Ma's second daughter Ma Ruixue, known in English as Celia, was born.
+They also had a son, Julon, born c.
+1947.
+Both Julon and Ruixue settled in the United States, while Bixue remained in China.
 Ma lived a low profile life in the United States.